-- (a) the Aadhaar number where, - (i) he is desirous of receiving any benefit or subsidy under any scheme notified under section 7 of the Aadhaar (Targeted Delivery of Financial and Other subsidies, Benefits and Services) Act, 2016 (18 of 2016); or - (ii) he decides to submit his Aadhaar number voluntarily to a AAVAS notified under first proviso to subsection (1) of section 11A of the PML Act; or - (aa) the proof of possession of Aadhaar number where offline verification can be carried out; or - (ab) the proof of possession of Aadhaar number where offline verification cannot be carried out or any OVD or the equivalent e-document thereof containing the details of his identity and address; and (ac) the KYC Identifier with an explicit consent to download records from CKYCR; and - (b) the Permanent Account Number or the equivalent e-document thereof or Form No. 60 as defined in Income-tax Rules, 1962; and (c) uch other documents including in respect of the nature of business and financial status of the customer, or the equivalent e-documents thereof as may be required by the AAVAS provided that where the customer has submitted, - i) Aadhaar number under clause (a) above to a AAVAS notified under first proviso to sub-section (1) of section 11A of the PML Act, AAVAS shall carry out authentication of the customer's Aadhaar number using e-KYC authentication facility provided by the Unique Identification Authority of India.
-Further, in such a case, if customer wants to provide a current address, different from the address as per the identity information available in the Central Identities Data Repository, he may give a self-declaration to that effect to the AAVAS. - ii) proof of possession of Aadhaar under clause (aa) above where offline verification can be carried out, the AAVAS shall carry out offline verification. - iii) an equivalent e-document of any OVD, the AAVAS shall verify the digital signature as per the provisions of the Information Technology Act, 2000 (21 of 2000) and any rules issues thereunder and take a live photo as prescribed under MD-KYC. - iv) any OVD or proof of possession of Aadhaar number under clause (ab) above where offline verification cannot be carried out, the AAVAS shall carry out verification through digital KYC as prescribed under MD-KYC. - v) KYC Identifier under clause (ac) above, Aavas shall retrieve the KYC records online from the CKYCR in accordance with CDD Procedure and sharing KYC information with Central KYC Records Registry (CKYCR).
+- (a) the Aadhaar number where, - (i) he is desirous of receiving any benefit or subsidy under any scheme notified under section 7 of the Aadhaar (Targeted Delivery of Financial and Other subsidies, Benefits and Services) Act, 2016 (18 of 2016); or - (ii) he decides to submit his Aadhaar number voluntarily to a AAVAS notified under first proviso to subsection (1) of section 11A of the PML Act; or - (aa) the proof of possession of Aadhaar number where offline verification can be carried out; or (ab) the proof of possession of Aadhaar number where offline verification cannot be carried out or any OVD or the equivalent e-document thereof containing the details of his identity and address; and - (b) the Permanent Account Number or the equivalent e-document thereof or Form No. 60 as defined in Income-tax Rules, 1962; and - (d) such other documents including in respect of the nature of business and financial status of the customer, or the equivalent e-documents thereof as may be required by the AAVAS provided that where the customer has submitted, - i) Aadhaar number under clause (a) above to a AAVAS notified under first proviso to sub-section (1) of section 11A of the PML Act, AAVAS shall carry out authentication of the customer's Aadhaar number using e-KYC authentication facility provided by the Unique Identification Authority of India.
+Further, in such a case, if customer wants to provide a current address, different from the address as per the identity information available in the Central Identities Data Repository, he may give a self-declaration to that effect to the AAVAS. - ii) proof of possession of Aadhaar under clause (aa) above where offline verification can be carried out, the AAVAS shall carry out offline verification. - iii) an equivalent e-document of any OVD, the AAVAS shall verify the digital signature as per the provisions of the Information Technology Act, 2000 (21 of 2000) and any rules issues thereunder and take a live photo as specified under Annex I. - iv) any OVD or proof of possession of Aadhaar number under clause (ab) above where offline verification cannot be carried out, the AAVAS shall carry out verification through digital KYC as specified under Annex I.